Jisho23/Joshua-Denenberg---Adventure-Resume/README.md

 If at any time you are lost you can also type 'help' to review the controls and rules.

 Development:
-This is a mostly hacked together version of https://www.npmjs.com/package/text-adventure.
+This is a mostly hacked together version of https://www.npmjs.com/package/text-adventure with elements from novel.js and an earlier turn-based RPG project I worked on.
 Most of thebroox's engine is intact, but
 I added some extra display elements (scrolling text) and methods.

 I hope you enjoy!